 “Our goal is to give you exactly what you need,” said Kevin Dolan, Vice President of Finance and Chief Financial Officer of the 140-employee company.
 DSC makes every dredge to order, with prices ranging from $300,000 all the way up to $10 million for larger, more complex projects.
 The company has facilities in Reserve, La.; Poplarville, Miss.; Greenbush, Mich.; and Stoneboro, Pa.

 A key part of meeting their customers’ needs is providing financing for their dredge manufacturing operations; balancing DSC's cash flow; and protecting against buyer nonpayment.

 EXIM has been responsible for boosting DSC's sales and supporting many DSC jobs.
-From 2013 to 2018, it supported $56.5 million of the company's international sales.
+Since 2014, EXIM has supported $90 million of the company's international sales.